CL-tools for PanSTARRS & ATLAS LIGO-VIRGO (PSAT) group to aid surveys of the likely sky-locations of LIGO-VIRGO discovered Gravitational Waves

 A python package and command-line tools for the PanSTARRS & ATLAS LIGO-VIRGO (PSAT) group to aid surveys of the likely sky-locations of LIGO-VIRGO discovered Gravitational Waves.

-The easiest way to install breaker is to use pip:
+The easiest way to install breaker is via Anaconda.
+For some instructions for installing Anaconda see here.

 pip install breaker